hashicorp/terraform-plugin-docs/README.md

 Usage: tfplugindocs migrate [<args>]

     --examples-dir <ARG>             examples directory based on provider-dir                                                                                           (default: "examples")
-    --old-website-source-dir <ARG>   old website directory based on provider-dir; files will be migrated from this directory                                            (default: "website")
     --provider-dir <ARG>             relative or absolute path to the root provider code directory when running the command outside the root provider code directory
     --templates-dir <ARG>            new website templates directory based on provider-dir; files will be migrated to this directory                                    (default: "templates")
 ```